Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I know budget is always a consideration, but my advice is to save money on other hiking gear and buy the best tent you can afford.

-And take scrupulously good care of your investment!
+And then take scrupulously good care of your investment!

 It's written from the perspective of a gear supplier, REI, but it's not trying to push any particular type of tent.